albertan017/LLM4Decompile/evaluation/README.md

 ## Updates
+* [Note]: Please use ``decompile-eval-executable-gcc-ghidra.json`` for **V2 models**.
+The source codes are compiled into executable binaries and decompiled by Ghidra into pseudo-code.
-* [2024-05-16]: Please use ``decompile-eval-executable-gcc-obj.json``.
+* [Note]: Please use ``decompile-eval-executable-gcc-obj.json`` for **V1.5 models**.
 The source codes are compiled into executable binaries and disassembled into assembly instructions.
 * [2024-04-10]: Add vllm evaluation script.